John Benbow: Personal life and legacy

-Benbow married a woman named Martha (died 1722) after his return to England in 1681.
-The couple had at least seven children, including daughter Martha and sons Richard and John.
-Another son Solomon was baptised in 1686 but died in infancy.
+Benbow returned to England in 1681, and on 26 June 1682, at Holy Trinity, Minories, in the City of London, he married a widow named Elizabeth More.
+The couple had at least seven children, including daughter Martha and sons John and Richard.
+Another son, Solomon, was baptised in 1686 but died in infancy.
+Martha died in 1722.
 There are also records of two more sons named Richard who were born in Kent, and another daughter named Katherine.
 Son John went on to serve in the Royal Navy.
 The family lived in the parish of St Dunstan and All Saints, Stepney.
 In 1709, Katherine married Paul Calton of Milton, Berkshire, where Benbow is said to have stayed in the 1690s.

 According to Parish Records William Benbow son of Admiral John Benbow was buried at St Nicholas Parish Church, Deptford, Kent (now SE London) on 7 April 1729.
 One of the admiral's granddaughters married the Rev. John Simpson, who commissioned the current Stoke Hall, Derbyshire, following his acquisition of the estate upon their marriage.